GuidoFuchs/random_unique/README.md

 # The tests run for a few minutes, so please be patient
 cargo test --release -- --nocapture

-# This will run even longer
+# To run some additional test-code
 cargo test --release -- --nocapture  ----ignored
 ```